Highway 1 and 216th Interchange Project

 Help us focus on what matters most to you.

 What's great and where can we improve?

 This project includes a new interchange at the intersection of Highway 1 at 216th Street, and widening of Highway 1 between 202nd Street and the new 216th Street interchange.

 The project is designed to reduce congestion and increase capacity on Highway 1 and improve connectivity between Langley communities north and south of the highway.
 These communities have grown significantly in recent years and the construction of a new interchange at 216th Street has been a Township of Langley priority for decades.

-Construction began in spring 2017 and is scheduled for completion by fall 2019.
-Review the most recent project update for more information on planned construction activities for spring/summer 2018.
+Construction began in spring 2017 and is scheduled for completion by winter 2020.
+Review the most recent project update for more information on planned construction activities for summer 2019.

 The 216th Street Interchange and Highway 1 Improvement Project includes constructing a new interchange at the intersection of Highway 1 and 216th Street in Langley, and lane widening of Highway 1 between 202nd and 216th Street.